 2. Cloud-based ERP systems

 In the 21st century, it has become necessary for businesses to adapt to various technological advances that change the way they operate.
-One of the most important advancements has been the development of cloud-based ERP systems.
-From small- business owners to large corporations, these systems offer revolutionary ways for companies to efficiently and cost-effectively manage their data and operations.
+One of the most important advancements has been the development of cloud-based ERP systems, typically delivered as software-as-a-service (SaaS).
+From small-business owners to large corporations, these systems offer revolutionary ways for companies to efficiently and cost-effectively manage their data and operations.

 By using cloud computing to host their ERP software, organizations can access real-time data from any device connected to the internet.
 This makes it easier for teams to collaborate on projects and make informed decisions quickly.